-According to their autonomy, schools can be flexible in adapting teaching time, curricula and didactics to pupils’ specific learning needs.
-They can also provide extra-curricular education and activities according to their cultural, social and economic context, as well as through networks and agreements with other schools, universities, agencies and so on.
+Depending on their autonomy, schools can be flexible in adapting teaching time, curricula and didactics to pupils’ specific learning needs.
+They can also provide extra-curricular education and activities according to their cultural, social and economic context, as well as through networks and agreements with other schools, universities, agencies, etc.

 Pupils with disabilities

-Law 328/2000 defines the ‘integrated system of interventions and social services’, while Law 53/2003 defines the essential levels of provision in education and training.
+Law 328/2000 defines the ‘integrated system of interventions and social services’.
+Law 53/2003 defines the essential levels of provision in education and training.

 Adapting school buildings and equipment

 Under Law 118/1971, municipalities are responsible for making school buildings accessible for everyone, according to national standards.

 Moreover, Law 104/1992 provides for the removal of barriers (architectural or sensorial) and the introduction of appropriate aids and tools to support pupils with disabilities in education and training.
 For example, technical and didactic equipment should be adapted to pupils’ needs, according to their functional or sensorial impairments.
 Furthermore, schools can establish agreements with centres specialised in pedagogical consultation and production or adaptation of specific didactic materials.